SSWConsulting/SSW.People.Profiles/Wen-Han/Wen-Han.md

 quote:  "Limits, like fears, are often just an illusion "
 ---

-Wen is a Senior Software Developer at SSW.
+Wenshuo is a Senior Software Developer at SSW.
 He specializes in developing solutions with ASP.NET (prefers C# over VB.net), SQL Server, SilverLight and SharePoint 2010.
  **
  Some of Wenshuo's client projects: **
  **